bluetoothStrawberry/blackfield/README.md

 administrator: 7f1e4ff8c6a8e6b6fcae2d9c0572cd62
 ```

-It looks like they changed the administrator after the breach!
+It looks like they changed the administrator password after the breach!

 However we successfully compromised `svc_backup`as planned!
 ```sh